Find Relief With Common UTI Treatment Options

 - Wipe from front to back

-- Drink plenty of fluids, especially water, and keep well hydrated
+- Drink plenty of fluids, especially water, to stay hydrated

-- Wear cotton underwear to help keep your genital area dry
+- Wear cotton underwear and loose-fitting clothes to help keep your genital area dry